How much money should we invest in our streets?

 - build a wombat crossing: 210 across Yarra, or 10 in each of 21 LAPM areas

 - close or filter a street: 105 across Yarra, or 5 in each of 21 LAPM areas

 Which leads to a total cost of $427 million:

 If we build the above over 10 years, we need to spend $42 million per year.

 Therefore, a budget of $10 million per year is conservative, even though it is 10x higher that what we are spending now.

 Validation for an expenditure of $10 million per year can be collated by tasking Council Officers to cost the implementation of an Integrated Transport Plan over 10 years, including:

 Greater Manchester in the UK is proposing to invest 1.5 billion pounds (or 3 billion Australian dollars) over 10 years in high quality infrastructure for walking and cycling.
 This is AU$107 per person per year for each of Greater Manchester’s 2.8 million residents.

-To match this for Yarra’s population of 100,000, Council would need to invest $10.7 million per year, which validates our proposal for $10 million per year.
+For Yarra to match Manchester’s expenditure per person, Council would need to invest $10.7 million per year, which validates our proposal for $10 million per year.